Applicants who seek to enter the US to pursue a degree program at NBTS must:

 - Demonstrate their proficiency in English (see below), and

-- Apply to the US Government for an F-1 nonimmigrant student entry visa.
+- After acceptance, apply to the US Government for an F-1 nonimmigrant student entry visa.

 *The Admissions Committee requires that all transcripts that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation.